The Scotts Miracle-Gro Company: Riding High On Legal Marijuana

 - Concentration of Sales

 In the 2016 fiscal year, 61% of the company's sales were accounted for by only three retail customers.
-Should any one of these top three retail customers (Home Depot, Lowe's, and Wal-Mart) reduce or discontinue orders, the company's financial condition would rapidly deteriorate.
+Should any one of these top three retail customers (Home Depot (HD), Lowe's (LOW), and Wal-Mart (WMT)) reduce or discontinue orders, the company's financial condition would rapidly deteriorate.

 - Climate Change